VinePPO: Refining Credit Assignment in RL Training of LLMs: Accurate Credit Assignment with

-For any $K \geq 1$, the policy gradient computed using the advantage estimator $\hat{A}_\mathrm{MC}$ is an unbiased estimate of the gradient of expected return $\vg_\mathrm{pg}$.
+Variance and computational efficiency represent core trade-offs in every Monte Carlo estimation.
+Here, the sampling parameter $K$ control such tradeoff--- increasing $K$ reduces estimator variance at the expense of increased sampling demands.
+In \Cref{sec:results}, we rigorously characterize these properties for \methodname{}.

 To enhance the efficiency of $\hat{A}_\mathrm{MC}$, we group states within a reasoning step and compute a single advantage, which is assigned to all tokens in that step (examples in \Cref{sec:appendix:step_separation}).
 This trades off granularity for efficiency, allowing finer resolution with more compute, or coarser estimates with limited resources.
-The parameter $K$ also offers another trade-off between computational cost (i.e. more MC samples per state) and the variance of the estimator.
-As shown in \Cref{sec:result:task_performance}, even $K=1$ performs well.

-In essence, \methodname{} is a straightforward modification to the PPO pipeline, altering only the advantage computation.
-This minimal adjustment allows us to leverage PPO's benefits while enabling a systematic evaluation of the effect of unbiased advantage estimation and improved credit assignment.
-In the following sections, we compare various aspects such as task performance, computational efficiency, KL divergence, and robustness to shed light on the nature of these approaches.
+Furthermore, modern LLM inference engines \citep{Kwon2023:vLLM,Zheng2024:sglang} enable rapid on-the-fly generation\footnote{Achieving up to 5K tokens/second on a single Nvidia A100 GPU for 7B LLMs in bfloat16.}, making our MC-based approach computationally practical at scale.

+By restricting modifications only to the advantage computation stage of PPO, our approach also isolates the effects of improved credit assignment, revealing how unbiased advantage estimation fundamentally alters policy optimization dynamics compared to value-network baselines.